CBaier33/sitemap/README.md

 ## Installation

+Clone this repository and add the executable to your PATH.

 The repo has a file that is already built for linux, you will need to follow the command in 'exe.txt' to build for Windows.

-Clone this repository and add the executable to your PATH.

 To add to your `.bashrc`, add the following line:
 ```
 export PATH=$PATH:full/path/to/sitemap/
 ```
+Then, source your `.bashrc` file.

 ## Fixes